 The Warwick-to-Ephrata Rail-Trail, first envisioned in the 1990s, is a developing pathway being built along the former Reading Railroad.
 The 7-mile route is hoped to be completed in 2018 and will connect the central Pennsylvania communities of Lititz, Warwick, Akron, and Ephrata.
-Today, almost half the trail is complete and open.
+Today, just over half the trail is complete and open.

 Its most western completed segment, known as the Lititz-Warwick Trailway, traverses both urban and rural landscapes in the community of Lititz.
 It passes two restored 18th century buildings and includes signage explaining their history.